ja11sop/cuppa/README.md

-  --rel                       Build a release (optimised) binary --test                      Run the binary as a test --toolchains=TOOLCHAINS     The Toolchains you want to build with --scm=SCM                   The Source Control Management System we are
+  --rel                       Build a release (optimised) binary --test                      Run the binary as a test --toolchains=TOOLCHAINS     The Toolchains you want to build with
-                                using
 ```

 ### Where does Construct put my builds?